huyvt47hufi/Caro-C-/README.md

 # Caro-C-
 Make simple game with C#

-some sample exercises and checker games i used winform but didn't use toolbox : 100% code
+some sample exercises and Caro game i used winform but didn't use toolbox : 100% code